jurf/jurf.github.io/_posts/2023-07-11-budget-ergonomics-60-percent-miryoku.md

 ![The bonus keys](/assets/img/sofle-layout/bonus-keys.png)

 - The bottom left key is for returning from the tap/gaming layer, as Miryoku [does not include a key][tap-exit] for that.
 This one is just hard to hit by accident
-- The next key is the backtick, as GNOME uses it for the `` Alt+` `` same-app window switching shortcut.
-This is the single most annoying downside of switching to Miryoku, as I cannot figure out an elegant one-handed solution to it; this is my best workaround
+- ~~The next key is the backtick, as GNOME uses it for the `` Alt+` `` same-app window switching shortcut.
+This is the single most annoying downside of switching to Miryoku, as I cannot figure out an elegant one-handed solution to it; this is my best workaround~~ I found it's much better to remap `Alt+Space` to switching app Windows
 - I use the analogous keys on the right side for arrows, as I am often lazy to use both hands for rewinding a video
 - The encoders are my favourite part.
   - The left one is `PageUp` and `PageDown` by default, for quickly scrolling long documents.
 When pressed, it switches to edit mode, where it scrubs edit history instead (which is a bit awkward in Miryoku with one hand).
 Both of these are incredibly useful, especially one-handed